Things to Do in Lhasa in December

 What's happening during your visit

-November or December—sometime during those months—Lhasa ignites.
-On the 25th day of the 10th month of the Tibetan lunar calendar the city marks Ganden Ngamcho, the death anniversary of Je Tsongkhapa, founder of the Gelug school and one of Tibetan Buddhism’s most revered figures.
+November or December, sometime during those months, Lhasa ignites.
+On the 25th day of the 10th month of the Tibetan lunar calendar the city marks Ganden Ngamcho, the death anniversary of Je Tsongkhapa, founder of the Gelug school and one of Tibetan Buddhism's most revered figures.
 The signal is simple: yak-butter lamps, thousands of them.
 They're set ablaze at Jokhang Temple, on rooftops across the Barkhor quarter, and up at Ganden Monastery itself.
-Night falls and the Barkhor circuit becomes a ring of fire; rendered fat perfumes the air while chanting spills from Jokhang and drums echo across the temple courtyard.
+Night falls and the Barkhor circuit becomes a ring of fire.
+Rendered fat perfumes the air while chanting spills from Jokhang and drums echo across the temple courtyard.
 Pilgrims spin their koras by lamplight, the candle-yellow glow painting whitewashed walls the color of old ivory.
-This isn't a show laid on for tourists—it's a centuries-old communal remembrance, and that is exactly why it hits hard.
-Check the precise 2026 date with your Tibet travel agency before locking in flights; the Tibetan lunar calendar never sits still.
+This isn't a show laid on for tourists, it's a centuries-old communal remembrance, and that is exactly why it hits hard.
+Check the precise 2026 date with your Tibet travel agency before locking in flights.
+The Tibetan lunar calendar never sits still.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid